prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 A few plastic parts here and there are okay and most cases have some plastic.
 However, ensure the plastic is strong and of high quality before risking your expensive components.

-**2.** A great gaming case has fantastic airflow.
+**2.** A great gaming case has fantastic [airflow](https://linustechtips.com/main/topic/215986-how-important-is-airflow/){: target="_blank"}.
 If your case doesn't have good airflow, your PC could overheat and shut down.
 Despite being able to handle high temperatures, your parts can become damaged if they are too hot. *Airflow is incredibly important!*

 You may find this PC airflow guide helpful: